JDB03/TechWriting-Readme/README.md

    - `\<ssh_clone_code>` is the link copied from the code button on your repositories page (in the format of `git@github.com:wvu-urc/<package_name>.git`)
    - `\<branch>` is the specific branch of your repo you want included

-5. In your code editor, open the `.gitignore` file in the main level of the workspace and add `src/<category>/<package_name>` to the list of ignored folders
+5. Open the `.gitignore` file in the main level of the workspace using your code editor.
+Then add `src/<category>/<package_name>` to the list of ignored folders

 6. Make sure you are in the `~/workspace-newrobot2025` directory before continuing on to the next steps